It’s not an easy choice.

 - The viola is played in alto clef, so you have to relearn to read music.
 Or if you haven’t learned yet, you would learn a clef used by virtually no other instruments.

-- The viola is a few inches larger than the violin.
+- The parts are the same as the violin, but the viola is a few inches larger.
 It comes in four different sizes, while the violin comes in 9 different sizes.

 - The violin is pitched higher.
 The instruments have three strings in common (G, D and A), but where the violin has the E string as its fourth, the viola has the C string.

-- Violas use the alto clef (G clef), while violins use the treble clef (C clef).
+- Violas use the alto clef (C clef), while violins use the treble clef (G clef).

 - Violas have thicker strings and larger bodies, giving them a deeper, more somber tone.